The Best Background Check Services For 2021

 - Offers value and flexibility

-When evaluating and choosing a background check vendor, it’s important to do your due diligence.
+When evaluating and choosing a background check vendor in 2021, it’s important to do your due diligence.
 Check the Better Business Bureau and industry organizations such as SHRM and the PBSA (formerly NAPBS) for recommendations and accreditation status, and read real user reviews on sites like Consumer Affairs, Capterra and G2 Crowd.